Browse by Medical Category

 Remarkable advances in understanding pain and providing improved treatments have come through scientific discoveries, improved training, and access to specialized clinics, organizations, national agendas, industry, and advocacy groups.
 However, our clinical armamentarium is relatively limited in providing relief in chronic pain conditions.
 In the past, the basic therapy has included, for the most part:

 For all of these efforts, the number of outcome studies of nonpharmacological trials is limited, and most pharmacological studies show poor efficacy of treatment in chronic pain.
-Pain researchers, pharmaceutical companies, and clinicians have struggled to break the barriers of finding treatments for pain that are both specific and efficient and have limited side effects.
+Pain researchers, pharmaceutical companies, and clinicians have struggled to break the barriers of finding treatments for pain that are both specific and efficient, with limited side effects.

 Part of the problem we have faced is a new realization that chronic pain is a disease of the brain.
 Until recently, there has been a lack of ability to measure changes in the brain that are a consequence of chronic pain.
 Anatomical, functional, and chemical neuroimaging have opened the door to new vistas and new opportunities for a better understanding of chronic pain, for better diagnostic possibilities, and perhaps better drug treatments to be developed.
 Although genetic and other molecular approaches in the pain field have shown tremendous advances, only in recent years has brain imaging contributed to the revolution in understanding pain and greatly changed the field of pain research.